dbfischer/bsdist/Documentation/Main/Bootstrapcore/Index.rst

 Basic page setup
 ----------------
-A basic page setup based on FLUIDTEMPLATE and prepared to be extended for additional page templates is already provided by the core extension.
+A basic page setup based on FLUIDTEMPLATE, ready for additional page templates, is defined in the bootstrap_core extension.
-The paths for the templates match the directory structure of the bsdist extension theme assets.
+The paths to the html templates match the directory structure of the bsdist extension file package which was copied to fileadmin/bsdist during the installation.

 .. code-block:: typoscript